-Purpose of SOP: To protect Storm Water by properly managing petroleum products and chemicals used by municipalities.
+Standard Operating Procedure for: B.17 Petroleum and Chemical Handling (Municipal and Jefferson County Employees) Purpose of SOP: To protect Storm Water by properly managing petroleum products and cher by municipalities. nicals used

 - 1) Train employees in hazardous material handling, safety, spill cleanup and reporting on an annual basis. - 2) Handle petroleum products and chemicals according to manufacturer's specifications. - 3) Conduct oil changes indoors for equipment that fits indoors. - 4) Use proper protective equipment. - 5) Maintain Material Safety Data Sheets (MSDS) for all chemicals used. - 6) Make MSDS sheets available on materials that require special handling, storage and/or disposal. - 7) Create a sign-off sheet for employees stating that they know the location of the MSDS(s) and provide to JCDH or Storm Water Management Authority, Inc. - 8) Train new employees within six months of hire.
 A record of this should be kept and given annually to JCDH or Storm Water Management Authority, Inc